Aymkdn/tuyacloud-php/README.md

 # tuyacloud-php

-PHP Library to access to the SmartLife / Tuya objects using the Cloud of Home Assistant.
+PHP Library to access to the SmartLife / Tuya objects using the Cloud of Home Assistant API.

 It's based on https://github.com/unparagoned/cloudtuya

 ## Usage

+See [TuyaCloud.php](https://github.com/Aymkdn/tuyacloud-php/blob/master/TuyaCloud.php) for more details.

 ```php
 <?php